prog4biol/pfb2019/README.md

 | 3     | aac   |
 | 4     | cgc   |
 | 5     | acg   |

+use the syntax [start : end : step] to slice and dice your python seqeunce

 ```python
 >>> codons = [ 'atg' , 'aaa' , 'agg' , 'aac' , 'cgc' , 'acg']